noahsark769/AppleFeedback-CatalystContextMenuViewIssue/README.md

 # AppleFeedback-CatalystContextMenuViewIssue
 Project demonstrating an issue with contextMenu views in SwiftUI on Catalyst (Catalina beta 4).
+This has been submitted as FB6751233

 To reproduce: